MicrosoftDocs/powerShell-Docs.ko-kr/reference/docs-conceptual/dsc/troubleshooting/troubleshooting.md

 Job {5BCA8BE7-5BB6-11E3-BF41-00155D553612} :
 DSC Engine Error :
  Error Message Current configuration does not exist.
-Execute Start-DscConfiguration command with -Path pa rameter to specify a configuration file and create a current configuration first.
+Execute Start-DscConfiguration command with -Path parameter to specify a configuration file and create a current configuration first.
 Error Code : 1
 ```